AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 - deal 2 damage per rank expended to the target and all creatures within **5 meters** of it (this option must expend **all** ranks on the target);
 - spend 2 ranks — inflict *weakened*, *blinded* or *restrained*;
 - spend 3 ranks — push the target 30 meters in a direction of your choice.

-##### Sunlight strike

-*Advanced · 6 mana · 3 moves · instant\**

-As you start casting, designate a 15×15×15 meter cube within line of sight and 50 meters.
-When you finish, the area bursts in burning light: all creatures inside take **4 armor destroying damage** and are **blinded**.
-If the spell hits no one, you may recast it for 1 move and 3 mana.

 ##### Sunrise